syncfusion-content/uwp-docs/uwp/Pivot-Client/Relational/Custom-Summary.md

 # Custom Summary in UWP Pivot Client

-The SfPivotClient supports changing the summary type of existing calculation items to custom at runtime using the custom summary dialog.
+The Pivot Client supports changing the summary type of existing calculation items to custom at runtime using the custom summary dialog.

 **Defining a custom summary**